Hong Kong rally backs Snowden

-A few hundred rights advocates and political activists marched through Hong Kong on Saturday (local time) to demand protection for Edward Snowden, who leaked revelations of US electronic surveilance and is now believed to be holed up in the former British colony.
+A few hundred rights advocates and political activists marched through Hong Kong to demand protection for Edward Snowden, who leaked revelations of US electronic surveillance and is now believed to be holed up in the former British colony.

-Marchers gathered outside the US consulate shouting slogans denouncing alleged spying operations aimed at China and Hong Kong, but the numbers were modest compared to rallies over other rights and political issuess.
+Marchers gathered outside the US consulate shouting slogans denouncing alleged spying operations aimed at China and Hong Kong, but the numbers were modest compared to rallies over other rights and political issues.

 "Arrest Obama, free Snowden," protesters shouted outside the slate grey building as police looked on.
 Many waved banners that said: "Betray Snowden, betray freedom", "Big brother is watching you" and "Obama is checking your email".

 In his first comments on Snowden's case, Hong Kong leader Leung Chun-ying said late on Saturday that the government would handle it in accordance with established laws.